Tribe: California wildfire near Oregon causes fish deaths - KESQ

 It’s still unclear if the fish kill will be localized or will spread further downriver, affecting additional fish.

-A photo from the Karuk taken about 20 miles (32 kilometers) downstream from the flash flood showed several dozen dead fish belly up amid sticks and other debris in thick, brown water along the river bank.
+A photo from the Karuk taken about 20 miles (32 kilometers) downstream from the flash flood in the tributary of Seiad Creek showed several dozen dead fish belly up amid sticks and other debris in thick, brown water along the river bank.

 The McKinney Fire, which has burned more than 90 square miles (233 square kilometers) in the Klamath National Forest, this week wiped out the scenic hamlet of Klamath River, where about 200 people lived.
 The flames killed four people in the tiny community and reduced most of the homes and businesses to ash.